 Ingredients for vegan broccoli soup viewed from above.
 The arrangement include peas, basil, chopped onion, olive oil, garlic and lemon.

-Top the beautiful green soup with something crunchy, something acidic and something creamy.
-My favourite combination is toasted sunflowers, lemon zest and cashew cream, but you can use any combination that fits the description (and your pantry).
+My favourite combination is toasted sunflowers, lemon zest and cashew cream, but you can use any combination that satisfies your tastebuds (and your pantry).

-• Cashew cream: You can also use coconut cream, yoghurt or tahini to drizzle over the soup.
+• Cashew cream: You can also use coconut cream, sour cream, yoghurt or tahini to drizzle over the soup.
 See how to make cashew cream in the next section.
 Or learn how to make tahini from sesame seeds.

 • Sunflower seeds: I love a crunchy element with any soup.
 Sunflower seeds and broccoli are a perfect match in my mind.
 But you can try other toasted nuts or homemade croutons.